 The SPRL bit can be modified freely whenever the WP pin is deasserted.
 However, if the WP pin is asserted, then the SPRL bit may only be changed from a Logical 0 (Sector Protection Registers are unlocked) to a Logical 1 (Sector Protection Registers are locked).
-In order to reset the SPRL bit back to a Logical 0 using the Write Status Register Byte 1 command, the WP pin will have to first be deasserted.
+In order to reset the SPRL bit back to a Logical 0 using the Write Status Register Byte 1 command, the $\overline{\text{WP}}$ pin has to first be deasserted.